microsoft/moaw/workshops/serverless-overview/workshop.md

 title: Serverless Workshop
 short_title: Serverless Overview
 description: This workshop will cover multiple serverless services that you will use to build a complete real world scenario.
 level: beginner # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors: # Required.
 You can add as many authors as needed
   - Damien Aicheh
 contacts: # Required.
 Must match the number of authors
-  - '@damienaicheh'
+  - "@damienaicheh"
-duration_minutes: 20
+duration_minutes: 180
 tags: azure, azure functions, logic apps, event grid, key vault, cosmos db, email
 navigation_levels: 3
 sections_title: